GIFT VOUCHERBOOK NOW

 Bleeding and swelling

 It is not uncommon for a piercing to bleed at first, but the active bleeding should stop within a few minutes.
 Some bruising may occur, with some spotting in the days that follow.
-If you have ingested alcohol, recreational drugs, or any kind of blood thinning medication, you are more likely to bleed after the piercing is done.
+If you have ingested alcohol, THC, or any kind of blood thinning medication, you are more likely to bleed after the piercing is done.
 Gentle pressure around the piercing site should slow the bleeding, but if the bleeding is excessive and persistent then let us know as soon as possible in case you need to seek medical advice.

 All pierced sites tend to swell immediately after treatment, but the starter jewellery used will be chosen to accommodate for this.
 Piercings may swell to the limit of the bar before settling back down again.
 In rare cases, the piercing site will swell excessively and the bar may start to embed.
 If you think your piercing is becoming embedded, come and see us as soon as possible so that we may switch it for a longer piece.